-- 1 tsp. cream of tartar leave this out for GAPS; the donuts turn out great without it!
+- 1 teaspoon cream of tartar (omit for GAPS; the donuts turn out great without it)

-Grease donut pan thoroughly.
+- Grease donut pan thoroughly.
 Spoon batter into a piping bag (or use a zip lock bag, then cut off the corner).
-Pipe donut filling into a full sized donut baking pan with space for 9 standard donuts (or more if making mini- donuts).
-I use the silicone donut pan and set it on a full metal baking sheet for ease in getting it in and out of the oven.
+Pipe donut filling into baking pan. ( If your donut pan is silicone, set it on a full metal baking sheet for ease in getting it in and out of the oven.)

 - 1 cup organic palm shortening (best one here)